Why do we prefer things that we are familiar with?

 How to avoid it

-While it is inevitable that we develop an attachment to things we often see, the mere exposure effect may eventually counteract itself.
+While it is inevitable that we develop an attachment to things we often see, the mere exposure effect may counteract itself.
 Research has shown that too much repeated exposure eventually lessens our attraction to a stimulus as it loses novelty.
 We can actually start to avoid something if we are exposed too much to it.
 A 1990 study identifies this as “boredom” with the stimulus.5 This makes sense: you often start by liking a song and often come to love it as you become more familiar with its sound.
-But if you listen to the song too much, you become bored of it and don’t want to listen to it anymore.
+But if you listen to the song too much, you might eventually become bored with it and not want to listen to it anymore.

 How it all started